sendgrid/sendgrid-python/CONTRIBUTING.md

 * [pyenv](https://github.com/yyuu/pyenv)
 * [tox](https://pypi.python.org/pypi/tox)
-* [prism](https://github.com/stoplightio/prism) v0.6 - you can also install it locally by using `test/prism.sh` script
+* [prism](https://github.com/stoplightio/prism) v0.6 - It should be available in your PATH, but unittest script will try to install it locally if not found.
+Apart from PATH env variable it will check in `~/bin` and `/usr/local/bin`.
+You can install by yourself it in user dir by calling `source test/prism.sh`.

 #### Initial setup: ####